Kevin-Kinyanjui/Phase-1-final-project/README.md

 If you would like to contribute to the development of the Mental Health Checker, please submit a pull request to the GitHub repository at https://github.com/Kevin-Kinyanjui/Phase-1-final-project.

 ## Sources
-The questions are from a study done by Catherine Moore, a psychologist, holding an MBA and made available to the public by the company she is in called positivepsychology.
+The questions are from a study done by Catherine Moore, a psychologist, holding an MBA and made available to the public by the company positivepsychology LTD.

 They have also been Scientifically reviewed by Melissa Madeson, Ph.D.